msanzarnal/carex_occurrence_dataset/README.md

 ## Contents
 - `data/example_dataset.csv`: A small sample (500 rows) of the full dataset for testing and visualization.
-- `changelog.md`: Human-readable record of all relevant changes across versions.
+- `changelog.md`: Readable record of all relevant changes across versions.
 - `VERSIONS.md`: Links and summaries for all dataset versions published in Zenodo.
 - `scripts/`: R scripts for data processing and reproducibility.
 - `shiny_app/`: Shiny app for visualization and download of occurrence records.